-Toxic Splendor on the Gowanus Canal
+Toxic Beauty on the Gowanus Canal

 On days when the breeze blows along the Gowanus Canal and brings with it a particularly acrid and pungent smell, visitors to the polluted body of water will discover an unexpected and stunning sight.
 The smell is due to high concentrations of chemicals leaching out into the water that produce a kind of flowing splendor from the canal’s industrial past.
 During these moments when the chemicals start leaking again the canal can seem like a flowing impressionistic masterpiece.
 But these brilliant colors kill most life that it comes into contact with.
 The materials used to produce flowing canvas are cancerous polycyclic aromatic hydrocarbons, polychlorinated biphenyls and heavy metals, including mercury, lead and copper, that are found at high levels in the sediment in the Canal which eventually empty out into New York’s Lower Bay and then the Atlantic Ocean.